Worthy Women's Scholarship

 SUBMISSION GUIDELINES & TOPICS

-Select one of the three major topics and be sure to address the related issues, and/or questions posed below the chosen topic.
-We are looking for essays that are honest, thoughtful, and well-written.
+For your essay, please answer each of the three questions below in 300-500 words.
+We are looking for answers that are honest, thoughtful, and well-written.

 Our panelists selected three outstanding essays among over 600 applications by women over the age of 30 from across the country.
-Applicants were enrolled in 400 different colleges and universities, pursuing degrees in fields like education, healthcare, business and social work.
+Applicants were enrolled in 350 different colleges and universities, pursuing degrees in fields like education, healthcare, business, and social work.